Iridar/WOTCDisposableLaunchers/WOTCDisposableLaunchers/ReadMe.txt

 More info here: https://patreon.com/Iridar/

-[WOTC] Disposable Rocket Launchers 3.1
+[WOTC] Disposable Rocket Launchers 4.0

 Adds three tiers of single-shot [b]Disposable Rocket Launchers (DRLs)[/b].
-They are a heavier alternative to standard explosive grenades - DRLs deal a lot more damage and can be used at longer ranges.
+They are a heavier alternative to standard explosive grenades - DRLs deal a lot more damage and can be used at longer ranges, but take two actions to fire.

 The mod also adds a few photobooth poses with DRLs.